xxiaoweii/tp/docs/UserGuide.md

 Output persons which match the given role.

-> Note: The input name is NOT case-sensitive.
+> Note: The input role is NOT case-sensitive.
+In other words, `searchrole ta` is equivalent to `searchrole TA`, which will find all `TA` entries.

 ###### FORMAT:
 `searchrole ROLE`